chrilehner90/ScalableWebArchitectures/README.md

 	rackup -o 0.0.0.0 config.ru
 ```

+## How to run the tests
+To run the automated tests with Rspec, please start the server first.
+And restart the server after each call of the Rspec command
+After many hours of trying to test the ReportSystem i decided to send its requests with Ruby's "system" command to ensure that the requests arrive correclty.
+- Start the server in a Terminal window with the command above
+- Type "rspec" in another Terminal window in the root folder to test with Rspec

 ## The system

 This distributed system consists of four subsystems.
 These subsystems communicate via HTTP with each other.